pminina01/readthedocs/LimitingWrapper-target.md

 Limiting Wrapper
 ===================
-Limits the number of logs written to the wrapped target in a given time frame.
+Limits the number of logs written to the wrapped target in a given time interval.

 Supported in .NET, Silverlight, Compact Framework and Mono.

-Introduced in NLog4.4.
+Introduced in NLog 4.4.

 ##Configuration Syntax
 ```xml